-34 years old at the time, Dieter was a scruffy kind of guy, always in sandals and holed out jeans, a left winger and a mountain climber, working around the clock with his students Gregor and Klaus to complete the work that Bohr himself would have loved to see done back in 1916: a 'planetary' calculation of the helium spectrum.
+34 years old at the time, Dieter was a scruffy kind of guy, always in sandals and holed out jeans, the German flavor of a 90's left winger and a mountain climber. working around the clock with his students Gregor and Klaus to complete the work that Bohr himself would have loved to see done back in 1916: a 'planetary' calculation of the helium spectrum.